 An injured worker can file a claim by completing the First Report of Injury (FROI) form.
 This can be done in our office on the day of your injury or shortly thereafter.
 Once it is filled out, we will fax it to the BWC.
 A claim number will be assigned in a few days and you will be mailed this information.
 Often times if the injured worker went to the hospital or emergency room first, the first report of injury is typically filled out there, however, most patients seem to be unaware of this at the time.
 This could be due to the stress involved with being injured or simply not being informed that a claim is being filed on their behalf.

 Most of our patients leave it up to us to file the claim for them, however, they can file it themselves if they wish, or the employer or authorized representative such as an attorney can file it for them.
 We highly recommend that if given the choice, patients let us help them fill out the paperwork necessary to file the claim since there is a section on the first report of injury form where the doctor is able to correctly diagnose the patient.

 What time limits apply to workers’ compensation claims?

-The most important time limit that you, as an injured worker should be aware of, is the two year Statute of Limitations for filing a claim.
+The most important time limit that you, as an injured worker should be aware of, is the two year Statute of Limitations for filing a claim, however, laws change all the time and you should check with the Ohio BWC to make sure.
 If you do not file within two years, it will be forever barred.
-Therefore, the sooner that you file your claim, the more likely you are to exceed in establishing the allowance of your claim.
+Therefore, the sooner that you file your claim, the more likely you are to succeed in establishing the allowance of your claim.
 We have all the forms you need, especially the First Report of Injury Form, or FROI, in our office.
 So, when you come to see us, you don’t have to worry about where to find this form.
 We have them right here.

 Should I settle my claim if the bureau has contacted me regarding a lump sum settlement.?